 Students at KS5 study the following units from the OCR exam board:

-- The impact of Thatcher for the coursework element as well as an open study that permits students to study an area of history of their own choosing (A2 only)
+- An open study that permits students to study an area of history of their own choosing

 The German and Russian units build on knowledge gained at GCSE and they afford the pupils a chance to delve more deeply into a fascinating period of history.
-The Coming of the Civil War provides an interesting comparison with Russia with regard to issues of absolutist monarchy in two different countries at different times, while the Thatcher unit helps put more recent political developments in their context.
-The unit involving their own choice allows students to develop skills of research and self-sustained learning they will require of they proceed to university after 6th form.
+The Coming of the Civil War provides an interesting comparison with Russia with regard to issues of absolutist monarchy in two different countries at different times.
+The unit involving their own choice allows students to develop skills of research and self-sustained learning they will require if they proceed to university after 6th form.